GaloisInc/llvm-verifier/doc/lss-tutorial/main/lss-tutorial.md

 Note that the driver includes `sym-api.h` to get access to the special functions used to interact with the symbolic simulator.
+See the `Makefile` for the location of the `sym-api` directory with the header and implementation files for this API.

 The first two variable declarations in the `main` function are those with the most relevance to symbolic simulation.